 - Comment early.
 Most comment areas list their comments from first to last.
-You must comment on the latest post as soon as possible after it is published.
+You must comment on the post soon after it has been published.
 If you do that you will expose your comment to thousands of people who are going to read the post.
 The earlier you are, the more people will see your comment.